How Much Chlorine To Add To Hot Tub Water: First-Time Users’ Guide - O-Care US

 Here’s what we’ve seen happen when chlorine levels go too high:

-Tip: Using O-Care helps reduce your need for chlorine, which makes it easier to avoid these problems altogether.
+Tip: Using O-Care helps reduce your need for chlorine, which cuts these risks significantly.

 How Can You Reduce Chlorine Use During Hot Tub Start-Up?

-You can reduce chlorine use by adding O-Care to your hot tub from the beginning.
+How Can You Reduce Chlorine Use During Hot Tub Start-Up?We recommend reducing chlorine use by adding O-Care to your hot tub from the start.
 O-Care supports your sanitizer and keeps the water clean with less effort.
 It protects your skin, simplifies water care, and helps maintain a safe soaking environment with up to 78% less chlorine or bromine.

 Here’s what makes O-Care so effective: